Azure/awesome-azd/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Data Collection

+The site may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+Our privacy statement is located at https://go.microsoft.com/fwlink/?LinkId=521839.
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the site operates as your consent to these practices.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft